hetida/hetida-designer/docs/datatypes/multitsframes.md

 - "timestamp" column with timestamp information,
 - "additional" column, mostly named value.

-Note that Pandas will handle a column build from values of differing types as dtype `object` and this may negatively impact efficiency / performance).
+Note that Pandas will handle a column build from values of differing types as dtype `object` and this may negatively impact efficiency / performance.

 In contrast to pandas.Series the index of a MultiTSFrame should be considered irrelevant since timestamp information is in the "timestamp" column.
 When manipulating MultiTSFrame Pandas DataFrames you should ensure that the resulting index is duplicate-free.
 Ideally a generic integer index.